-2.3 The GMSF is a spatial plan that will cover the whole of Greater Manchester.
-It is being produced collaboratively by the Mayor of Greater Manchester and the ten Greater Manchester local authorities.
-The GMSF will set the overall spatial strategy for Greater Manchester, including identifying the appropriate scale and distribution of housing and employment.
-It will contain a set of strategic policies and allocations to deliver economic, social and environmental benefits to Greater Manchester.
-The GMSF will be subject to independent examination and once adopted will become part of the Development Plan for the Borough.
+2.3 'Places for Everyone' (PfE) is a spatial plan that will cover nine of the ten districts in Greater Manchester, including Trafford.
+It is being produced collaboratively by the Mayor of Greater Manchester and nine Greater Manchester local authorities.
+'Places for Everyone' (PfE) will set the overall spatial strategy for the area, including identifying the appropriate scale and distribution of housing and employment.
+It will contain a set of strategic policies and allocations to deliver economic, social and environmental benefits.